ucsd-hep-ex/J-JEPA/README.md

 I-JEPA-Jets
 ==============================

-Using I-JEPA to do self-supervised learning for jet physics
+Using Joint Embedding Predictive Architecture (JEPA) to do self-supervised learning for jet physics

 Project Organization
 ------------